spec-first/connexion/docs/cookbook.rst

 Splitting up your swagger.yaml
 ------------------------------

-Connexion does not yet support the `$ref` syntax from Swagger which allows you to split up one big zswagger.yaml` into multiple smaller ones.
+Connexion [does not support](https://github.com/zalando/connexion/issues/254) the `$ref` syntax from Swagger which allows you to split up one big swagger.yaml` into multiple smaller ones.
 There is a workaround which can be done using Jinja templating though.